How to use Twitter for business

 Sculpt your brand

-So long as you're not just shouting about your products on Twitter, it's a great place to curate the sort of content you'd like people to associate with your business identity.
+As long as you're not just shouting about your products on Twitter, the platform is a great place to curate the sort of content you'd like people to associate with your business identity.
 And best of all, you get to shape it.

 Grow your business

-Below we'll tell you about a tool, Crowdfire, that can help to boost your followers.
-Shortcuts like this are always an option to kickstart your Twitter journey if you're still finding your feet.
+Tools, like those to help you boost your followers, are always an option to kickstart your Twitter journey if you're still finding your feet.

 Provide top customer service

 Airline lost your luggage?
 Nowadays, many customers pick up their phones to tweet about it, before dialing any helpline.
-And since – according to Twitter’s own research – 77% of Twitter users feel more positive about companies after they've replied to them on Twitter, it's a must-have app for keeping you in the driving seat.
+And since 19% of consumers have messaged a brand on Twitter (according to 2018 research by Sprout Social), it's a must-have app for keeping you in the driver's seat.

 We mentioned that Twitter is a social network for people looking to discover new things, but it's also many people's go-to for customer service.